Provisional Government of Oregon

-The Provisional Government of Oregon was a popularly elected settler government created in the Oregon Country, in the Pacific Northwest region of North America.
+The Provisional Government of Oregon was a popularly elected settler government created in the Oregon Country (1818-1846), in the Pacific Northwest region of the western portion of the continent of North America.
 Its formation had been advanced at the Champoeg Meetings since February 17, 1841, and it existed from May 2, 1843 until March 3, 1849, and provided a legal system and a common defense amongst the mostly American pioneers settling an area then inhabited by the many Indigenous Nations.
-Much of the region's geography and many of the Natives were not known by people of European descent until several exploratory tours were authorized at the turn of the 18th and 19th centuries.
+Much of the region's geography and many of the Natives were not known by people of European descent until several exploratory tours and expeditions were authorized at the turn of the 18th to the 19th centuries, such as Lewis and Clark's Corps of Discovery going northwest in 1804-1806, and United States Army Lt.
+Zebulon Pike and his party first journeying north, then later to the far southwest.

 The Organic Laws of Oregon were adopted in 1843 with its preamble stating that settlers only agreed to the laws "until such time as the United States of America extend their jurisdiction over us".
 According to a message from the government in 1844, the rising settler population was beginning to flourish among the "savages", who were "the chief obstruction to the entrance of civilization" in a land of "ignorance and idolatry".

-The government had three branches that included a legislature, judiciary, and executive branch.
-The executive branch was first the Executive Committee, consisting of three members, in effect from 1843 to 1845; in 1845, a governor replaced the committee.
-The judicial branch had a single Supreme Judge along with several lower courts, and a legislative committee of nine served as a legislature until 1845 when the Oregon House of Representatives was established.
+The provisional government had organized with the traditional three branches that included a legislature, judiciary, and executive branch.
+The executive government was at first the Executive Committee, consisting of three members, in effect from 1843 to 1845; then in 1845, a governor replaced the committee.
+The judicial branch had a single Supreme Judge along with several lower local courts, and a legislative committee of nine served temporarily as a legislature until later when the lower chamber of the Oregon House of Representatives for the new federal Oregon Territory was established in August 1848 by action of the United States Congress and approved by the President up to statehood in 1859.

 Background

-A series of frontiersmen assemblies were held over several years across the Willamette Valley, with many on the French Prairie at Champoeg.
-On February 9, 1841, the death of prominent settler Ewing Young – who left no will nor had any heir in Oregon Country – left the future of his property uncertain.
-On February 17, Jason Lee chaired the first meeting organised to discuss the matter.
+A series of frontiersmen and pioneer colonists assemblies were held over several years across the recently settled Willamette Valley, of the Oregon Country, with many on the French Prairie at Champoeg.
+On February 9, 1841, the death of prominent early settler Ewing Young (1799-1841), – who left no last will and testament nor had any heirs in Oregon Country region – left the future of his property uncertain.
+On February 17, missionary Jason Lee (1803-1845), chaired the first meeting organised to discuss the matter.
 He proposed the creation of an authority over the pioneers centered on a governor.
-French-Canadian settlers blocked the measure and instead a probate judge and a few other positions were appointed.
+Some French-Canadian settlers blocked the measure and instead a probate judge and a few other positions were appointed.